-But locked-in funding requirements mean that New Jersey's budgets are tight and in persistent structural deficit, so increased funding for pensions and benefits portend an untenable situation.
+But locked-in funding requirements mean that New Jersey's budgets are tight and in persistent structural deficit, so increased funding for pensions and benefits portends an untenable situation.
 The Study Commission determined that 87 percent of state revenues are committed to federal mandates, bonded obligations, and other required funding demands.
 The remaining 13 percent funds essential services such as law enforcement, public safety, and state government.
-13 Accordingly, the Study Commission made clear that if total benefit costs exceed 15 percent of the state budget, the state will be in "financial jeopardy."
-14

-The Study Commission concluded that, without reform, meeting these projected costs would require either massive tax increases or drastic cuts in services, or both.15
+This is why the Path to Progress report called New Jersey's legacy costs "unsustainable."
+Without reform, meeting these projected costs would require either massive tax increases or drastic cuts in services, or most likely both.